stashed/docs/docs/guides/advanced-use-case/cross-cluster-backup/index.md

 ## Backup from `prod` Cluster

-To demonstrate the cross-clusters backup and restore capabilities, we will use the `prod` cluster for taking backup and restore the backup into the `staging` cluster.
+To demonstrate the cross-clusters backup and restore capabilities, we will use the `prod` cluster for taking backup and restoring the backup into the `staging` cluster.

 ### Prepare Cluster